All Episodes

 I think we have a responsibility to life, to our children, to give them an opportunity and a chance to life.

-I think life is a precious commodity.
+You know, I think life is a precious commodity.

-Getting back to the old nuclear, you know, everybody's been programmed to this idea that nuclear war is unsurvivable.
+And getting back to the old nuclear, you know, everybody's been programmed to this idea that nuclear war is unsurvivable.

-It just ain't true.
+It just ain't true, period.

-They mix the whole idea of Chernobyl with nuclear war and people think that if we have nuclear war, the planet's going to be sterilized for years.
+They mix the whole idea of Chernobyl with nuclear war, and people think that if we have nuclear war, the planet's going to be sterilized for years.

 For thousands of years, it just is not true.